RaphaelTarita/JavaSportsClub-testengine/README.md

 A test engine for the SportsClub project, which is a task in the SS2021 PR2 course (UNIVIE)

-This test engine is intended to be used as a test routine to validate an implementation of the SportsClub project. **It does not contain any of the actual implementations of SportsClub**.
+This test engine is intended to be used as a test routine to validate an implementation of the SportsClub project. **It does not contain any of the actual implementations of SportsClub** (for the implementation, see [PR2_sportsclub](https://github.com/RaphaelTarita/PR2_sportsclub)).
 It is furthermore not guaranteed that this test engine will identify all bugs, nor that it doesn't contain bugs itself.
 Therefore, if the test engine reports no test failures, this **does not** mean that your implementation is correct, and vice versa, a reported error might hint at a bug in the test engine and **not in your code**.

 #### If you have any questions, contact me on discord: Raph0007#3276